Tuition, Fees, & Scholarships

 In addition to college-wide scholarships, the School of Accountancy offers scholarships to high achieving upperclassmen.
 Eligible students will be identified based on their AUSOM application.

 Questions about your School of Accountancy scholarship?
 Please contact Jennifer Cornett at Jennifer.firstname.lastname@example.org or 334.844.6213.

 Frequently Asked Questions

 Answer: Incoming freshmen accepted for admission to Auburn University and enrolled and transfer students must apply through the Auburn University Scholarship Opportunity Manager (AUSOM) to receive consideration for university-wide and Raymond J. Harbert College of Business scholarships.
 AUSOM’s online features and benefits allow students to search, review requirements, apply and accept awards for available scholarship opportunities, all within one easy-to-use site.

-Answer: All HCOB scholarships are donor funded, meaning the criteria varies by scholarship according to the preferences stated by the donor.
-Criteria may be as simple as a current student in the HCOB with a 3.0 GPA or specific to students from a particular town, high school or pursuing a certain major.
+Answer: All Harbert College scholarships are donor-funded, which means that the scholarship criteria vary according to the preferences stated by the donor.
+Criteria may be as simple as a current student in the Harbert College with a 3.0 GPA or as specific as a student from a particular town, high school or academic major.
 In short, scholarships are matched to the students who most closely fit the criteria for each individual scholarship.

-Answer: All applicants are notified if they have received an award in April and the scholarship is credited to the recipient's bursars account 10 days before the start of fall semester.
+Answer: Selection and award notifications occur each spring for the upcoming academic year.
+The scholarship is credited to the recipient's account 10 days before the start of fall semester.

-Answer: The application for HCOB scholarships can be found at the Auburn University Scholarship Manager (AUSOM) website.
+Answer: The application for Harbert College scholarships can be found at the Auburn University Scholarship Manager (AUSOM) website.